Stetchy0/ProjectPentalogy/Characters/Zayne.md

   - gay
   - demon
 ---
 Zayne was found by [[Kieran]] in [[Siverial]] while he was scouting.
 They were pickpocketing people with ease and living off of scraps.
 Kieran could sense they had significant abilities, and he was correct.
 They were born in [[Farther Earth|farther earth]].
+They were introduced in [[Part IV - Truth]].

 Zayne has the ability to hear certain thoughts.
 They can look into other people's minds, however, it is a very, very difficult and draining task to perform.
 He offered them a home and food in exchange for research on their amazing and unique ability, and eventually reconnaissance work.
 Zayne happily agreed, and became a Black Crusader, simply for the fun of it.